-Electronic Arts has brought together its two Australia based mobile development studios, IronMonkey and Firemint, to form Firemonkeys.
-Both developers are based in Melbourne and have been developing mobile games for over a decade, notably hits such as Real Racing from Firemint and Dead Space from IronMonkey.
-The merger between the two will mean that Firemonkeys is now Australia’s largest game development studio.
-While Electronic Arts said the move was designed to “create an even more focused team,” any merger such as this leaves an amount of uncertainty about how it will affect the studios and their content output.
-Firemonkeys general manager, Tony Lay, sat down with PC World to shed further insight into the venture.
+Electronic Arts has combined its two Australia based mobile development studios, IronMonkey and Firemint, to form Firemonkeys.
+The merger between the two will mean Firemonkeys is now Australia’s largest game development studio.
+Electronic Arts said the merger was designed to create an "even more focused team."

 How did this merger of the two companies come about?